So how are your Christmas preparations going?

 - 2/3 cup macadamia nut

 - 2 tablespoons honey

-So you see this is a very simple Christmas Cake recipe.
+So you see this is a very simple Xmas Cake recipe.
 I also used some reserved pineapple tins as baking moulds and lined them with baking paper.

-I wrapped thick ribbon around the cake and tin and gave the Christmas cake as a gift in the tin.
+To decorate I wrapped a thick ribbon around the cake so I could gift the Xmas cake.
 Even Mr GG thought this was a clever idea.